Skip to main content

 high energy

-The high temperatures of the processes imply high levels of energy consumption, making the glass industry highly exposed to energy and carbon markets price unpredictability and volatility.
+The high temperatures of the processes require high levels of energy, making the glass industry vulnerable to the unpredictability and volatility in price of the energy market.

 Long-term thinking

 The glass industry is used to long-term thinking.
-Furnaces typically have a lifecycle of 12-15 years, which especially nowadays, increases the exposure to technological risk due to the continuous and faster improvements on glass related equipment.
+Furnaces typically have a lifecycle of 12-15 years and therefore risk becoming outdated due to the continuous and rapid improvements made to equipment used in this industry.

 Deep electrification